“Just because I sleep with you, doesn’t mean I have to ski with you.”

 6. Wine and Dine

 Speaking of patience, hungry people don’t have nearly as much of it as people who’ve just enjoyed a couple BBQ’d buffalo burgers on a sunny deck with some wine or frosty beer.
 Lunch is a great way to rest tired legs and avoid a frustrating afternoon.
 Even a picnic on the rocks works, just keep the energy up and enjoy the time together.
-(Note: Wineskins and skiing have a long history of working out just fine).

 7. Spring Fling